-- Plate Removal: As the seller, you must remove the plates from the vehicle before the buyer takes it off the premises.
-You can keep the plates and use them on a different vehicle or surrender them to your local motor vehicle service center.
+- Plate Removal: As the seller, you must remove the plates from the vehicle before the buyer takes the car off the premises.
+You can keep the plates and use them on a different car or surrender them to your local motor vehicle service center.

 During the vehicle registration process, you may need the following related documents:

-- A current driver’s license is needed to confirm your identity, so the FLHSMV employee can process your title transfer request.
+- A current driver’s license is needed to confirm your identity so that the FLHSMV employee can process your title transfer request.
 You can also change your address at that time by providing proof of residence in the form of a bank statement or utility bill.

 - The Application for Certificate of Title With/Without Registration serves as your official request to put the vehicle in your name.

-- The Vehicle Identification Affidavit and Odometer Declaration is required when registering any vehicles purchased from out of state or outside the country, though you can include the odometer reading info on the bill of sale or the VIN affidavit.
+- The Vehicle Identification Affidavit and Odometer Declaration is required when registering any vehicles purchased from out of state or outside the country.
+However, you can include the odometer reading info on the bill of sale or the VIN affidavit.